Philipbear/msbuddy/docs/pyapi.rst

 .. function:: mass_to_formula (mass: float, mass_tol: float, ppm: bool)

-   Convert a monoisotopic mass (neutral) to formula, return list of formula strings.
+   Convert a monoisotopic mass (neutral) to formula, return list of :class:`msbuddy.utils.FormulaResult`.
 This function relies on the global dependencies within the :class:`msbuddy.Buddy`.
 It works by database searching.
+Formula results are sorted by the absolute mass error.

    :param mass: float.
 Target mass, should be <1500 Da.
    :param mass_tol: float.
 The mass tolerance for searching.
    :param ppm: bool.
 If True, the mass tolerance is in ppm.
 If False, the mass tolerance is in Da.
-   :returns: A list of formula strings.
+   :returns: A list of :class:`msbuddy.utils.FormulaResult` objects.

 Example Usage: